 Under one roof and in an environment designed to promote healing, we'll treat the full range of life-threatening conditions needing life support.
 Whether it’s a cancer complication, a brain injury, a heart attack or an organ failure, we’ll be providing care that not only saves lives but also gives people back their lives.
-The support of companies through partnerships and sponsorships will be vital to helping us to raise the funds we need to realise our vision for the future of critical care.
+The support of companies through partnerships and sponsorships is vital to raising the funds we need to realise our vision for the future of critical care.

 Critical care: now

 Although we primarily treat patients’ physical condition, their stay in critical care can have long-term effects on their cognitive, psychological and emotional state, too.

 Nearly all suffer from transient mental illness, something that can make a big difference to the success of their treatment and long-term rehabilitation.
 This is caused not only by their injury or illness but also by spending weeks in the intensely clinical environment of the conventional critical care unit.
 They can feel isolated and even intimidated by the wall of technical equipment, as well as by the noise and activity around them.
 As a result, up to 80% of our patients suffer delirium, which can increase both the short-term and the six-month risk of death.